Balla-Hemanth-Srinivas/Heart-Disease-Prediction-System/README.md

 Typical results you may see:
 - Logistic Regression: **80%–85%**

-Exact values depend on preprocessing.
+Exact values depend on preprocessing, training.

 ---